Voxelizer allows you to easily generate 2D and 3D paths for your CNC machine. In this tutorial we will see how the 3D milling workflow works.

 - Material settings

-Set here the specifics of the material that you are going to mill.
+This is where you set the specifics of the material that you are going to mill.

 The Milling settings tab is where you provide the operations for the machine.
 There are 4 distinct sub-tabs.